xLPMG/spark-trustworthiness-estimator/README.md

 # spark-trustworthiness-estimator

-is intended to be a tool that can create a graph from a full wikipedia history dump using Apache Spark.
+is intended to be(come) a tool that can create a graph from a full wikipedia history dump using Apache Spark.